 “Our goal is to develop technologies that clarify, simplify and speed up the process of removing a clot.
 Time is brain.”

-Additionally, future iterations of such a system would allow a neurosurgeon working in Germany to operate on a patient in Tennessee, Chitale explained.
-This research is also in its early stages; the researchers are working with in vitro phantom vascular models.
+Additionally, such a system might allow training or novice interventionalists to perform procedures more safely.
+Future iterations might even support remote proctoring, enabling a Vanderbilt neurosurgeon, for example, to operate on a patient in a more rural area, Chitale explained.
+This research is in its early stages; the investigators are currently working with in vitro phantom vascular models.

 A Golden Age for Stroke Treatment